 It’s that time of year again!
 While everybody is busy making travel plans, us marketers, are working overtime, trying to crack holiday season promotion ideas and campaigns.
 The holiday season is a once-a-year window of opportunity to boost revenues, making it imperative for marketers to run well-conceived promotions and campaigns to make the best of the season.

-Last year, Cyber Monday digital sales touched a whopping $3 billion, highest ever recorded in the U.S. What’s also interesting is the almost 50% increase in m-commerce spending as reported by comScore.
+In 2015, Cyber Monday digital sales touched a whopping $3 billion.
+What’s also interesting is the almost 50% increase in m-commerce spending as reported by comScore.
 Marketers need to sit up and take note of these statistics as they show the spending potential of shoppers and how and where they prefer to shop during the holiday season.
 To help you (marketer) get your share of the overall $3bn holiday season spending, we have jotted down a few holiday season promotion ideas which you can implement.

 In general, holiday season offers can be used effectively to:

 Make the customer reach a certain order value to receive a discount.
 For example, offer a 20% discount if the order value reaches $100.
 You can also level-up the discount offer by analyzing shoppers’ previous average ‘order size’ and rallying up relevant discount offers.
 For example, people with a $50 average cart value can receive a 10% off, if their order value touches $70 during the holiday season.
 This way you can push up order values without having to give away too much as discounts.
 This usually works for many industries and should work for you too.